 It’s hard to know where to start when planning a weekend trip to New York City.
 I mean, you could spend a few lifetimes exploring all that New York has to offer and still never see it all.
-So, whether you’re visiting NYC for the first time or you’re a local wanting to be a tourist in your own city, I’ve narrowed down the list of things to do and see so that you’ll be in for the perfect Jetset-style New York weekend no matter what!
+So, whether you’re visiting NYC for the first time or you’re a local wanting to be a tourist in your own city, going on a romantic getaway, or heading to NYC on a girls trip, I’ve narrowed down the list of things to do and see so that you’ll be in for the perfect Jetset-style New York weekend no matter what!

 What is the best season to visit New York?

 While NYC is gorgeous any time of year, I would say that fall is the best time to visit.
 You get the sunny days paired with cooling temperatures, and the epic fall foliage in Central Park is a must-see!
 The holiday season is also a magical time to visit, but prices are guaranteed to be hiked up.
 And summer is amazing, but it is HOT and sticky.
 Hence why most New Yorkers escape to the Hamptons.